Study and Practice Options at Red Cedar Zen Community

 If you don’t feel a particular affinity for any one teacher at Red Cedar, that’s fine too.
 We learn from everyone in the sangha.
 In a very real way we are all students and we are all teachers for each other.

-A formal student-teacher relationship is formed only with fully empowered Teachers, not with Senior Students.
-Study with Senior Students through practice discussion, mentorship, and ongoing practice.
+A formal student-teacher relationship is formed only with fully empowered Teachers, not with Practice Leaders.
+Study with Practice Leaders through practice discussion, mentorship, and ongoing practice.

 Doan-ryo---The doan (bell ringing) work group.
 This term encompasses the doan, tenken, and kokyo, and is coordinated by the Ino.